danprueitt/scrambler/README.md

 # Another Scrambler

-A simple tool to scramble text.
+A simple tool to scramble sentences.

 ## Getting started